aws/aws-emr-best-practices/website/docs/benchmarks/Running/benchmarking_checklist.md

 # Benchmarking Checklist

-##Environment and Infrastructure Checklist**
+## Environment and Infrastructure

 The following checklist assumes you are running benchmarks across deployment models (EC2 vs EKS vs Serverless) or vendors (EMR vs Databricks vs OSS).
 Comparing at the deployment model or vendor level takes into consideration a number of variables such as runtime performance, scaling and pricing model.

 If running a benchmark for other purposes such as difference in hardware within the same deployment model, items in the checklist will not apply.

 |Checklist	|	|Notes	|
 |---	|---	|---	|